keter

 Hollywood’s Orthodox Jew Problem: A JITC Documentary

 For nearly two decades, Jew in the City has worked to challenge misconceptions about Orthodox Jews by sharing authentic stories of Jewish life.
-That mission expanded with the launch of the JITC Hollywood Bureau, an initiative dedicated to improving Jewish representation on screen and behind the scenes in the entertainment industry.
+That mission expanded with the launch of the JITC Hollywood Bureau, an initiative dedicated to improving the representation of ALL Jews on screen and behind the scenes in the entertainment industry.

-Created in collaboration with PhilmCo Media, Hollywood’s Orthodox Jew Problem is the first installment of a three-part documentary series exploring how Hollywood’s portrayals of Jews have shaped public perception—and why those portrayals matter.
+Created in collaboration with PhilmCo Media and selected in the Teaneck Film Festival, Hollywood’s Orthodox Jew Problem is the first installment of a three-part documentary series exploring how Hollywood’s portrayals of Jews have shaped public perception—and why those portrayals matter.
 This first film focuses on Orthodox Jews.
 Part two will examine antisemitic tropes and caricatures of secular Jews, and part three will highlight the erasure of Jews of color.

 The documentary features interviews with television writer Rob Kutner, acclaimed author Dara Horn (People Love Dead Jews), Chabad comedian Mendy Pellin, and JITC founder Allison Josephs.
 It also examines recent examples of problematic Orthodox Jewish representation, including NBC’s Nurses and Netflix’s My Unorthodox Life.